ValtteriL/ValtteriL.github.io/content/posts/binance-triangular-arbitrage.md

 After running for a while, it would crash when memory ran out.

 Despite implementing all optimizations I could think of, this version did not fly.
-Elixir just isn't equipped with dealing with such volumes of events that each demand many high-precision calculations.
+Elixir just doesn't seem equipped with dealing with such volumes of events that each demand many high-precision calculations.

 ## Speeding up with ports (releases 2.x.y)